TYPE DESIGN INFORMATION PAGE last updated on Wed Oct 4 15:37:33 EDT 2023

 Bruce Type Foundry

-Founded in New York in 1813, and acquired by ATF in 1901, this foundry made fonts such as Bruce Old Style (now Bitstream), Madisonian (now available from Présence Typo), and Old Style 7 (Linotype, Adobe).
+Founded in New York in 1813, and acquired by ATF in 1901, this foundry made fonts such as Bruce Old Style (now Bitstream), Madisonian (now available from Présence Typo), Ornamented No. 1007 (Mac McGrew: Old Bowery is an ATF revival, in 1933 and again in 1949, of Round Shade No.2, originated by Bruce, one of its predecessor companies, about 1854, as Ornamented No. 1007.), and Old Style 7 (Linotype, Adobe).
 Also called D.&G. Bruce, George Bruce, George Bruce&Co., George Bruce's Son, George Bruce's Son&Co., and V.B.
 Munson.
 They published a 592-page specimen book in 1901: Bruce Type Foundry: Our Handy Book of Types, Borders, Brass Rule and Cuts, Printing Machinery&General Supplies..
 In 1869, George Bruce (b.
 1791, Edinburgh, Scotland; d.
-1866, New York) published An abridged specimen book Bruce's New York Type-Foundry" (1869), now available as a free Google book.
+1866, New York) published An abridged specimen book Bruce's New York Type-Foundry (1869), now available as a free Google book.
 Page with specimen of Great Primer Ornamented No. 5, Meridian Black Open (blackletter), Canon Teutonic Ornamented, Small Pica No. 2, Double Pica Graphotype, all taken from An Abridged Specimen of Printing Types Made at Bruce's New-York Type-Foundry (1868) and stolen from Luc Devroye's web site.
 Fists by the Bruce Foundry.

-Bruce Ornamented No. 6 was digitized by Iza W from Intellecta Design in 2006 as GeodecBruceOrnamented.
-(2008, FontMesa) is a family of Western style faces based on a Bruce type family from 1865.
+Revivals: Bruce Ornamented No. 6 was digitized by Iza W from Intellecta Design in 2006 as GeodecBruceOrnamented.
+Gold Rush (2008, FontMesa) is a family of Western style typefaces based on a Bruce type family from 1865.
 FontMesa also made Belgian (2008) based on a Bruce Type Foundry design from the 1860s.
 Bruce 532 Blackletter (2011, Paulo W, Intellecta Design) is an excessively ornamental blackletter face.
 Michael Hagemann's slab serif family Gold (2011) is based on Bruce's Gold Rush (1865) after removing the shadows.
+RMU Bowery (2019, Ralph M. Unger revives Old Bowery).
 [Google] [MyFonts] [More] ⦿

 Born in Edinburgh, Scotland, David Bruce was the brother of George Bruce.
 Together, they ran the Bruce Type Foundry in New York from 1818 onwards.
 George gave his attention to the enlargement and development of the type-founding business, while David concentrated on stereotyping, a process he was the first to introduce in North America.
 [Google] [MyFonts] [More] ⦿

 Scottish designer (b.
-Galashiels, Scotland, 1962).
-He studied Graphic Design in Manchester and moved to London where he worked for eight years.
+Galashiels, Scotland, 1962) who studied graphic design in Manchester and moved to London where he worked for eight years.
 He headed the Graphic Arts Department at Liverpool School of Art and Design.
 A professor now, he is head of the School of Design at Manchester Metropolitan University.
 Designer in the FUSE 16 collection (1997) of Mega and in the FUSE 8 collection of Creation 6, mechanical-looking dingbats.
 Designer of the Alphapeg family (2001) and Dialogue (1999, a Hebrew simulation font done with Yaki Moicho).
 Designer of FF Beadmap (2002, with Ian Wright).
-[Google] [More] ⦿

 Donna M. Stewart